Accommodations and Services

 In-Class Aide

-An aide is not considered a student, and the aide’s participation in class is limited to assisting the student to meet their accessibility needs (e.g., turning pages, getting out supplies, taking off coat, etc.) or behavioral needs.
+An aide is not considered a student, and the aide’s participation in class is limited to assisting the student to meet accessibility needs (e.g., turning pages, getting out supplies, taking off coat, etc.) or behavioral needs.
 An aide is not to act on behalf of the student with instructors, students, or staff, engage in instructional activities, provide academic support, or in any way influence the student’s learning during class time.
-As we strive to increase independence, neither parents nor close family members are permitted to serve as the student’s in-class aide.
+As we strive to increase independence, neither parents nor close family members are permitted to serve as the student’s in-class aide, except under extenuating circumstances.

-Personal aides are required to follow all College policies and regulations, including the Conduct Code.
-Failure to abide by the agreed upon role will result in the aide’s presence on campus being limited or denied.
+In-class aides are required to follow all college policies and regulations, including the Conduct Code.
+Failure in abiding by the agreed upon role will result in the aide’s presence on campus being limited or denied.

 The student must give timely notification to the DSS office if requesting that an aide accompany them in class (in-person or virtual) so that DSS is able to consider the request and, if approved, notify faculty in advance.
 Additionally, the presence of a personal aide in the classroom (in-person or virtual) must be approved by the NOCCCD Board of Trustees.
 This board approval process takes time, so timely notification is imperative.
 The student is responsible for notifying and obtaining approval from DSS regarding any personnel changes.
-The student (and aide) must complete the Personal Care Attendant/Educational Coach form every semester prior to entering the classroom (in-person or virtual).
+The student (and aide) must complete the In-Class Aide form every year prior to entering the classroom (in-person or virtual).

 It is the student’s responsibility to:

-- Submit appropriate disability documentation to DSS.
-The verified disability and resulting educational limitations must support the necessity of having a personal aide accompany the student in the classroom.
+1. Submit appropriate disability documentation to DSS.
+The verified disabling condition and resulting educational limitations must support the necessity of having an in-class aide accompany the student in the classroom.

-- Ensure that if personnel changes occur during the term, the new personal aide registers with DSS and signs a new PCA/EC Agreement Form.
+4. Ensure that if personnel changes occur during the term, the new aide registers with DSS and signs a new In-Class Aide Agreement Form.

-- Direct the activities of the personal aide in the classroom (limited to non- academic activities as described above).
+5. Direct the activities of the aide in the classroom (limited to non-academic activities as described above).

 Alternative Due Dates for Assignments